 2. Laughter breaks a negative mood state

-4. Humour emphasises the positive aspects of your relationship
+4. Humor emphasizes the positive aspects of your relationship

 Find reasons to laugh

 So the next time things get difficult between you and your partner, do something unexpected and funny.
 Crack a joke.
 Sing a silly song.
 Make a face.
-Emphasise the funny parts of your disagreement.
+Emphasize the funny parts of your disagreement.
 Find reasons to laugh.
 Have a good time.
-And if the neighbours call the cops on you—blame me.
+And if the neighbors call the cops on you—blame me.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!